medfreeman/wordpress-plugin-scalable-vector-graphics/readme.txt

 == Changelog ==

-= 3.2 =
+= 3.3 =
+* Add failsafes for svg loading to prevent incorrect files to *break* wordpress media section = 3.2 =
 * Created End User styles to allow for the front of the site to display SVG files properly.
 = 3.1 =